What to bring

 Keep it In Game - Wasteland cuisine is a marvelous opportunity for characters to share an experience, bond over a meal, and perhaps make new friendships.
 Keep your cooking and eating process in game and use it as an opportunity to interact with your fellow players.
 If you're a giving sort (or perhaps playing a cook or farmer...) you also can consider bringing extra food to prepare in game to share or sell!

 Clothing - Remember to bring plenty of clothing.
 Things like socks, underwear, shirts, pants, and so on.
 Weather can go from a sunny day to thunderstorm so having changes of clothing for all seasons is a great idea to keep from being miserable and will help you stay healthy.
+You’ll also need to make sure you bring everything that you’ll need for your character’s kit, as well as a set of "blacks” (all black clothing), that you’ll need for your NPC shift.

 Hygiene - Remember to bring things such as soap, towels, toothbrush/tooth paste, and hand sanitizer.
 This is to help from getting sick as well keeping clean and comfortable.
 Things like taking showers and washing your hands after using the bathroom prevents you and others from getting sick.
-Also remember to cover your mouth when you sneeze or cough and wash your hands afterwords.
+Also remember to cover your mouth when you sneeze or cough and wash your hands afterwards.

 Sleeping Gear - Everyone has to sleep sometime.
 With that being said its always good to bring a sleeping bag rated for the season/weather or bed linen to sleep with.
 It provides warmth as well as comfort.
 Sleep also keeps you healthy as well as helps give you energy for a full weekend.